 Everything you need to know about Apple TV+

-Apple will launch its highly anticipated streaming service Apple TV+ on Friday, along with a range of programmes boasting big-name stars.
+Apple’s highly anticipated streaming service Apple TV+ has arrived, along with a range of programmes boasting big-name stars.

 If this is the start of the streaming wars, then Apple’s army is made up of top-tier Hollywood talent.